natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ### Alt-Text
 This was my absolute least favorite one.
 Not for lack of ease, but I could not think of an artifact for the life of me so it took the longest.
 I finally came up with something that related to one of my previous classes and had to reeducate myself on it.
 Luckily I take digital notes on One Note and was able to go back and find information like the date.
 Honestly, it was a trip down memory lane, despite my lack of brain storming it was nice to review these things.
 I also really like using Alt-Text on presentations and posters.
-I definitly learned a lot more about Alt-Text than what I knew and I will happily apply that information in the future.
+I definitely learned a lot more about Alt-Text than what I knew and I will happily apply that information in the future.
 (Knowing when to mark something as decorative vs knowing when to apply alt-text.)

 ## Discussion